ldarren/agogo/README.md

 A go api framwork

 ## setup
+- `make go-get` or `go get ./...`
-- copy config/dotenv to .env and replace your environment setting
+- copy config/dotenv to .env and replace the values with your environment setting
+- copy config/dotenv to models/.env and replace the values with your test environment setting
+- `make go-build` or `go build -o bin/agogo`
+- `make start-server` run from binary
-- `go run main.go` # quick run
+- `go run main.go` for quick run

+## docker
-- `go build -o agogo`
+- `docker build -t agogo .`
-- `docker build -t agogo` .
+- `docker run -d -p 8800:8800 agogo` # access with http://localhost:8800

+## test
+- `go test -v ./...`

 ## features
 - multiple route groups